idiotekk/idiotekk.github.io/_posts/2021-11-27-blockchain.md

 # BCH

-[BCH](https://bitcoincash.org/) on the other hand looks a bit better-maintained although still looks like a dead website.
+[BCH](https://bitcoincash.org/) on the other hand looks a bit better-maintained although still looks like a pretty much dead website.
 That might be more understandable than ETC -- BCH like BTC is supposed to be "dead" -- they are like a piece of truth written somewhere on a slate; people are not supposed to change them, unlike ETH/ETC that is a "living" technology and need to keep up with the worlds needs.
-ETH/ETC is supposed to become faster, bigger and friendlier, while BTC and BCH are supposed to be as they are.
+ETH/ETC are supposed to become faster, bigger and friendlier, while BTC and BCH are supposed to be as they are.

 * * *